septentrio-gnss/septentrio_gnss_driver/README.md

 ## ROS Wrapper
 ### ROS Parameters
 The following is a list of ROS parameters found in the, say, `rover.yaml` file.
 The majority of the parameters is of string-type, yet some of them are integers, e.g. the parameter determining the serial baud rate or the one setting the polling period, and yet again others are boolean, e.g. `use_sbf`.
-- Parameters Configuring Communication Ports and Processing of GNSS Data
+- Implemented Parameters Configuring Communication Ports and Processing of GNSS Data
   - `device`: location of device connection
     - for serial connections, the device node, e.g., `"/dev/ttyUSB0"`
     - for TCP/IP connections, a `"host:port"` specification